rhizomatics/autoarm/docs/configuration/create_calendar.md

 # Create a Calendar

 This *How To* will show you how to create a new calendar dedicated for controlling alarm control panel state.
-This is one way of using AutoArm, you can choose to use other types of calendars, re-use events from existing calendars, or mix-n-match.
+This is one way of using AutoArm, you can choose to use other types of calendars, reuse events from existing calendars, or mix-n-match.

 ## Add the Calendar Integration